hollykhk/smart-id/README.md

-# NetID
+## NetID

-# background
+# Background
-This is the C# final project for the C# workshop at my school.
+This is the sole winning C# project for the C# workshop final challenge at my school.
+Submissions only available to workshop attendees.
+I was competed against estimately 30 attendees.

-# enduration
+# Enduration
 C# workshop took place every Saturday afternoon for 5 hours.

-# challenge
+# Challenge
-I used Java more than C#, so I did think in terms of java when I want to read a line.
+I used Java more than C#, so I did think in terms of Java when I programmed.

-# future
-I programmed using the vim editor on the command line.
-Need an user friendly and good looking GUI.